-[section 35] rights".(45) Under this interpretation, the single option open to section 74 bands may risk infringing their right to opt for a custom regime,(46) while the time restriction applicable exclusively to custom bands may de facto subject them to a regime not of their selection.
+[section 35] rights."(45) Under this interpretation, the single option open to section 74 bands might have risked infringing their right to opt for a custom regime,(46) while the time restriction applicable exclusively to custom bands might de facto have subjected them to a regime not of their selection.
+Both conditions were raised as matters of concern by witnesses before the House Committee.

 c.
-Administration of government (clause 6)
+Administration of Government (Clause 6)

 The Indian Act currently contains various provisions assigning powers to band councils, such as by-law-making authority, and stipulates that the exercise of band and band council powers requires the consent of a majority of electors and band councillors, respectively.
 It does not prescribe rules for the administration of band government per se, or address matters such as privacy, access to information or conflict of interest.
-For bands under the Indian Act's electoral regime, procedural matters are addressed to some extent in the Indian Band Council Procedure Regulations,(47) which the JMAC Report viewed as "deficient, ... not well known or followed", and in need of complete revision.(48)
+For bands under the Indian Act's electoral regime, procedural matters are addressed to some extent in the Indian Band Council Procedure Regulations,(47) which the JMAC Report viewed as "deficient, ... not well known or followed," and in need of complete revision.(48)

-Clause 6 prescribes minimal procedural and other administrative standards for inclusion in any "administration of government" code adopted by any band.(49) These codes must set out rules relating to:
+Clause 6 prescribed minimal procedural and other administrative standards for inclusion in any "administration of government" code adopted by any band.(49) These codes would have been obliged to set out rules relating to:

-- band meetings, including their frequency, band members' participation and minutes (clause 6(1)); - band council meetings, including the holding of annual open meetings, the manner of making decisions and exercising council's powers, record keeping and access to records (clause 6(2));
+• band meetings, including their frequency, band members' participation and minutes (clause 6(1));